Chamberlain–Kahn Act: Historical context

 The United States entered World War I with an undersized army, resulting in the first compulsory military draft since the American Civil War.
 The army grew from 128,000 members to four million by the end of the war.
-Large training camps were built throughout the US in order to train the vast amount of new recruits.
+Large training camps were built throughout the US in order to train the vast number of new recruits.
 These large, isolated camps populated by young men were often associated with excessive alcohol consumption and illicit sexual activities with local women.
 The culture of military camps coupled with rumors of widespread venereal disease among the militaries of Europe inspired the creation of the Commission on Training Camp Activities, which sought to investigate the sexual and moral cultures of these training camps.
 The commission report was written by Raymond Fosdick, the assistant to the Secretary of War Newton Baker.
 In the report, Fosdick urges preventative measures be taken against prostitution and the spread of venereal disease:

 "take all steps necessary to suppress prostitution in the neighborhood of military training camps...We know something of the experience through which our allies have gone.
 In some cases as much as thirty three and a third percent of the men have been made ineffective through venereal disease.
 We cannot afford to have any condition of that kind in connection with American troops."

 Shortly after the report was written, The Commission on Training Activities implemented the Chamberlain–Kahn Act.